TryItOnline/cixl/README.md

 ```

 ### Stack
-The parameter stack is exposed to user code, just like in Forth.
+The parameter stack is accessible from user code, just like in Forth.

 ```
 > 4 5 dup